Republican state senator in Virginia challenges report he edited yearbook with blackface picture

 In response, Norment, 72, suggested he was the victim of a smear campaign intended to distract from the multiple allegations of past racism and sexual assault surrounding the state's highest-ranking Democratic officials.

-The Virginian-Pilot reported first reported that Norment was the managing editor of The Bomb, which included a photo of a man in blackface standing with others in costumes and used the racial slurs "Chink" and "Jap" to describe a student from Thailand.
+The Virginian-Pilot reported first reported that Norment was the managing editor of The Bomb, which included a photo of a man in blackface standing with others in costumes and used racial slurs to describe a student from Thailand.

 A caption under one photograph read, "He was known as the 'Barracks Jew’ having his fingers in the finances of the entire Corps."